Onesimus and Philemon Had a Big Problem. (It’s the Same Problem YOU Have, too!)

 For the Kindle Edition, go here: https://www.amazon.com/Beggars-Bread-Bo-Jackson-ebook/dp/B01K5Z0NLA/ref=sr_1_2?ie=UTF8&qid=1473336800&sr=8-2&keywords=Beggar%27s+Bread

-Only Two Things Are Eternal: Do You Know What They Are?
+Only Two Things On This Earth are Eternal.
+Know What They Are?

-Let’s talk about the Only Two eternal Things on Earth, as we work our way through the four Gospels: Jesus said, “Heaven and earth will pass away, but my words will never pass away.”
+There are only TWO eternal Things here on Earth.
+Have you ever wondered what will actually last forever?
+Let’s talk about that as we work our way into and through the four Gospels: Jesus said, “Heaven and earth will pass away, but my words will never pass away.”
 (Luke 21:33, KJV).
 Over the last month and a half (in case you haven’t noticed), my FB posts worked their way through every book in the Old Testament.

-At Easter time we discussed Passion Week, and went through the events leading to the resurrection.
-Then we launched our journey through the Old Testament all the way through the Minor Prophets.
-We looked at Malachi, the last OT book; then we discussed a couple of things “between the testaments”.
-It was interesting stuff, connecting the dots from the Old Testament to the new, and now we find ourselves in the Gospels.
-Those narratives are unlike any literary genre or approach to writing, and provide most of what we know about Jesus of Nazareth.
-Yesterday’s post came out of Mark.
+Back at Easter time we discussed Passion Week and went through the events leading to the resurrection.
+Then we launched our devotional journey in the Old Testament all the way through the Minor Prophets.
+We looked at Malachi, the last OT book; then we discussed a couple of things “between the testaments”, like the Biblical Canon and the inspiration of scripture.
+It was interesting stuff, connecting the dots from the Old Testament to the new!
+Now we find ourselves coming into the Gospels.

 Congratulations!

-So if you’re keeping up, and you’ve been reading for a while, you have now read through the entire Old Testament.
+If you’re keeping up, and you’ve been reading for the last forty or so days, you have now read through the entire Old Testament.
 Have you ever read a passage intentionally through every OT book before?
 Well, if not: Congratulations!
 You’ve done it!
 If you want to go back and catch anything you missed, you can always check in to www.bojackson54.com !

 So, why should you spend time reading the Bible?
 There are only two eternal things we encounter in this world.
 One of them is the people we meet (the souls of men), and the other is the Word of God.
 We should treasure the people we meet, because as C.S.
 Lewis said, “You have never met a mere mortal.”
-And as we approach eternity, we can have hope because of the Word of God!
+And as we approach eternity, we can have hope in life after this because of the Word of God!
 I hope you are impressed with yourself for having read in every Old Testament book!
-You will carry those words into eternity.
+Since Jesus said, “Heaven and earth will pass away, but my words will not pass away”, you will carry those words into eternity.

-Now we’ll continue to go right on through the entire Bible, covering the rest of the New Testament… Back in the Ten Days of Passion Week we certainly covered some ground in the Four Gospels, and since those books focus on the story and teachings of Jesus, I thought it might be interesting to pause and ask a couple of questions.
+Now we’ll continue to go book by book through the entire Bible, covering the rest of the New Testament… Back in the Ten Days of Passion Week we certainly covered some ground in the Four Gospels, and since those books focus on the story and teachings of Jesus, I thought it might be interesting to pause and ask a couple of questions.

 Are the Gospels Trustworthy?